 But here’s the thing…

-During the whirlwind week, all I kept thinking about as I dropped my kids off at practice and work and ran to the next thing- All I kept seeing as I ran around town with my head spinning and my kids spinning faster- All I kept wondering about as I sorted through endless paperwork and navigated online usernames and passwords- All I kept considering as I wandered the hallways in search of class room numbers and watching my kids spin that lock combination over and over again- All I kept saying to myself when I was at the schools, the doctor offices, the sports practices, the stores was this:
+During the whirlwind week, all I kept thinking about as I dropped my kids off at practice and work and ran to the next thing- All I kept seeing as I ran around town with my head spinning and my kids spinning faster- All I kept wondering about as I sorted through endless paperwork and navigated online usernames and passwords- All I kept considering as I wandered the hallways in search of classroom numbers and watching my kids spin that lock combination over and over again- All I kept saying to myself when I was at the schools, the doctor offices, the sports practices, the stores was this:

-So if you are a working parent, I just want to say that I am amazed at how you do what you do.
+So if you are a full-time working parent, I just want to say that I am amazed at how you do what you do.

 I see you at the orientations, standing in the lines and walking the halls of the schools.
 I see you sitting at the cafeteria tables filling out the school forms, paying the school fees, and looking at the schedule with your child.
 I see you waiting at the doctor offices, and walking the aisles of the stores, filling your cart with school supplies.
-I see you at the checkout lines with your kids’ new socks, shoes, shirts and shorts.
+I see you at the checkout lines with your kids’ new socks, shoes, shirts, and shorts.
 I see you dropping your kids off at practices, at work, and picking them up too.
 I see you and I wonder…

 “How the heck do you do it all?”